AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Measuring software quality changes

 Testing measurements should be done for both manual and automated tests.
-Automated tests increase testing speed, coverage, and accuracy.
-For more on automated testing, read Automation Testing: Types, Frameworks, Tools & Best Practices
+In particular, automation brings scalability, precision, and speed.
+For more information on automated testing, refer to software testing best practices.

 Absolute numbers

 Absolute numbers are one-dimensional metrics.
 They have interpretation limitations due to their absoluteness.
-They are most used in other metrics to create derived metrics.
-2 of the notable metrics in this category are:
+2 of the notable ones in this category are:

 1- Total Test Duration